Fort Wayne International Airport: Facilities

 Fort Wayne International Airport covers 3,351 acres (1,356 ha) at an elevation of 814 feet (248 m).

 The main Runway 5/23 is 11981 ft long and 150 ft wide grooved asphalt and concrete.
 The runway is large enough to accommodate the NASA Space Shuttle orbiter, Airbus A380, Boeing 747, and military air mobility and aerial refueling aircraft such as the C-5 Galaxy, C-17 Globemaster III, KC-135 Stratotanker, KC-46A Pegasus, and KC-10 Extender.
 The runway has BAK-14 arresting gear on both ends for emergency arrestment of US and NATO/Allied fighter and other tactical fixed-wing aircraft.

 Runway 14/32 is the airport's secondary runway, 8002 × 150 ft.
 Runway 9/27 is 4001 × 75 ft, used by general aviation.

 In the year ending August 6, 2018 the airport had 35,397 aircraft operations, average 97 per day: 47% general aviation, 36% air taxi, 16% airline, and 1% military.
 72 aircraft were then based at this airport: 31% single-engine, 13% multi-engine, 26% jet, 29% military, and 1% helicopter.

-Fort Wayne International Airport has eight shared-use gates.
+Fort Wayne International Airport has ten shared-use gates.
 Any gate can be used by any airline serving the airport at any time with the airport's shared-use gate system.

-Gates 1 through 4 are ground-level on the first floor of the terminal, whereas Gates 5 through 8 are on the second floor of the terminal and board via jetways.
+Gates 1 through 4 are ground-level on the first floor of the terminal, whereas Gates 5 through 10 are on the second floor of the terminal and board via jetways.
 A half-height jetway was added to Gate 4 in 2015, while Gate 2 has a Commute-a-Walk covered walkway.
 Gates 1 and 3 are currently uncovered.
-As Gates 5 through 8 were built at a time when the airport had mainline service, these gates can handle aircraft ranging in size from the Canadair Regional Jet family used by Delta, American, and United to the Airbus 319 and Airbus A320 family aircraft used by Allegiant.
+As Gates 5 through 8 were built at a time when the airport had mainline service, these gates can handle aircraft ranging in size from the Canadair Regional Jet family used by Delta, American, and United to the Airbus A319 and Airbus A320 family aircraft used by Allegiant.

 An FAA Master Plan for Fort Wayne International Airport, the first since 2003, was completed in 2012.
-This led to the construction of new facilities, with construction ongoing as of 2021.
+This led to the construction of new facilities, with construction ongoing as of 2023.